OMAC (comics): Downfall of Brother Eye

 Agents of Checkmate battle the Brother Eye satellite, cover to The OMAC Project: Infinite Crisis Special (2006), art by Jose Ladrönn.

-Batman leads a collection of superheroes, consisting of: Hal Jordan, John Stewart, Green Arrow, Mister Terrific, Black Lightning, Black Canary, Blue Beetle, Metamorpho, Booster Gold, and Sasha Bordeaux, to Earth's orbit using intel from Booster Gold and Ted Kord's spaceship.
+Batman leads Hal Jordan, John Stewart, Green Arrow, Mister Terrific, Black Lightning, Black Canary, Blue Beetle, Metamorpho, Booster Gold, and Sasha Bordeaux to Earth's orbit using intel from Booster Gold and Ted Kord's spaceship.
 Blue Beetle's scarab allows him to find and reveal Brother Eye by negating its vibrational frequency.
 Brother Eye sends the OMACs and the two groups clash.

 With the two Green Lanterns fighting off most of the OMACs and Brother Eye's defenses, the heroes' ship crashes into Brother Eye.
-Metamorpho provides an oxygen supply as Blue Beetle and Booster Gold stay with the ship to guard it, but Blue Beetle later assists in the destruction of the device that Brother Eye used to hide in orbit and the rescuing of some of the other heroes.
-Batman goes to distract Brother Eye by shutting off the central computer, although Brother Eye tries to distract him by showing him Nightwing's confrontation with Superboy-Prime.
-Sasha, linked to Oracle, goes to upload every computer virus on Earth into Brother Eye's system as well as trying to prevent the artificial gravity from shutting down.
-Black Canary goes to the surveillance room to use her sonic scream to blind the Eye.
-Black Lightning and Mr. Terrific go to the memory banks so that Black Lightning fries as much circuitry as possible while Mr. Terrific, invisible to machines and electronics, delivers the fatal blow by knocking Brother Eye off orbit using its orbital thrusters.

-The plan works, and Brother Eye is deactivated.
-All of the remaining activated OMACs shut down, releasing their hosts.
-As all of the other heroes evacuate Brother Eye as it begins falling out of orbit to Earth, falling apart in the process, it tries to take Batman down with it, telling him he can never trust the costumed heroes again after what they did to him.
-Batman, however, says he will take his chances, and accepts Hal Jordan's aid in getting to safety.
+Sasha links to Oracle to upload viruses into Brother Eye's system, while the other heroes target Brother Eye's crucial components and/or fight off its remaining OMACs and defenses until Mr. Terrific, invisible to machines and electronics, delivers the fatal blow by knocking Brother Eye out of orbit using its orbital thrusters.

 After crash-landing in Saudi Arabia, Brother Eye tries to download its system into Sasha as a means of self-preservation, but Sasha manages to destroy the satellite, freeing herself from the nanobots infecting her.